BEDA welcomes four new member organisations

 Unanimously, the following organisations were ratified to become full members of BEDA (in alphabetical order):

-Founded in 2007 as a network society of the Province of Styria, Creative Industries Styria consider themselves as bridge builders and a network authority between the creative industries and the traditional economy that aims at improving and extending the efficiency and performance in the market for both sides.
+Founded in 2007 as a network society of the Province of Styria, Creative Industries Styria considers themselves as bridge builders and a network authority between the creative industries and the traditional economy that aims at improving and extending the efficiency and performance in the market for both sides.

 Creative Industries Styria have profound knowledge of the Styrian creative scene and best contacts to the traditional economy.
 Thus, they can precisely identify and define the need for and the regional availability of creative services.